-The AD Waiting List is approximately 3-4 years from the time you achieve your “Ready Date”.
+The AD Waiting List is approximately 2-1/2 to 3 years from the time you achieve your “Ready Date”.

-The PN Waiting List is approximately 6 months to 1 years from the time you achieve your “Ready Date”.
+The PN Waiting List is approximately 1 year (or less) from the time you achieve your “Ready Date”.

 The date you finish your last program admission requirement.
 You will receive a letter from the Health Admissions Coordinator announcing this date.

 AD - High school GPA of at least 2.5 (or GED equivalent) or a College GPA of at least 2.0 for students with 12 or more college credits.